Residential College Seminar Program

 Thank you for your interest in the College Seminar Program.
-At this time we are accepting applications for the fall term 2014.
-Course Proposal Forms are due on January 6, 2014
+At this time we are accepting applications for the FALL term 2017.
+Course Proposal Forms are due in mid-January, 2017.

 Purpose and Goals